Brick Pavers: A Step By Step Guide

 When looking at pictures of professionally landscaped brick patios and sidewalks, it’s easy to see why people love them.
 The clean lines, dimension, and color variations that brick pavers add to any property are stunning.
 However, when looking at a property with brick pavers that are unkempt and in disrepair, the hesitation towards their inclusion in a future project can be understandable.

-Many people fear that adding a brick patio or sidewalk will simply just not look good after completion.
+Many people fear that adding a brick patio pavers or sidewalk will simply just not look good after completion.
 Will the patio last for years to come, or will the ground underneath collapse, creating a safety hazard and hardscaping eyesore that must be repaired?
 Are brick pavers really worth the investment?

 The reason that so many brick sidewalks or patios look bad is because of improper installation.
 Many people will claim that they are experienced in laying brick pavers, but most of these contractors don’t actually have the equipment, skill, or in-depth knowledge to get the job done right, the first time.
 When it comes to brick pavers, installation is key.
 A bad installation job will be detrimental to the life of your brick sidewalk or patio in the future.